 It's official: Gemini Flash and Pro are now available within Census AI columns!
-But with more models comes more decisions.
-Here's our breakdown of how much Gemini costs, how it performs, and the use cases we like each model for.
+But with more models comes more decisions about which is right for a given use case.

 Costs: How does Gemini pricing compare to Claude and GPT?

-Before we get into performance, let's take a moment to understand costs.
 Here's how Gemini compares to the other large-scale LLMs:

 Input Cost (per million tokens) |